Editor’s Note: This blog entry was originally published on May 25, 2016, and was updated on June 4, 2020.

 Data from Adobe Analytics shows that, across industries, buy-online-pickup-in-store orders, which includes curbside, jumped 87% year over year between late February and March 29, 2020.

 With curbside pickup and no-contact delivery increasing in popularity, many restaurants are making use of contactless payment technology to process payments.
 Digital wallets such as Apple Pay®, Google PayTM, and Samsung Pay® allow for quick and easy payments.
 A December 2018 study found that, at the time, 20% of full-service restaurants were already set up to accept all three of the aforementioned digital wallets.

-Smart business owners have figured out that mobile apps are a means to add convenience and depth to the food service experience.
-Restaurant-branded apps can permit access to menus, ordering ahead, receipt sending and more.
-Apps can take sporadic customers and, through adding a layer to the service experience, make them into loyal, repeat diners.
-The development of new apps and the frequency of downloads will increase in the coming years.
+Many restaurants have learned that mobile apps are a means to add convenience and depth to the food service experience.
+Restaurant-branded apps can provide customers with reservations, menus, ordering ahead features, contactless payment, paperless receipts, loyalty programs, and more.
+By adding a layer of convenience to the service experience, restaurant apps can help convert sporadic customers into loyal, repeat diners.

 As more and more restaurants have started creating their own apps, they have seen the opportunities for mobile promotional campaigns.
 Offering exclusive app-only coupons or deals can help attract customers and drive app adoption.